darvell/codex-pool/README.md

 ---

-A reverse proxy that distributes your AI CLI sessions across multiple accounts.
+A reverse proxy that distributes your Agent (Codex/Claude/Gemini) sessions across multiple accounts.
 Got three Codex accounts?
 Five Claude logins?
 The proxy spreads your usage across all of them automatically - no manual switching, no juggling auth files.

 Works with **Codex CLI**, **Claude Code**, and **Gemini CLI**.